Cristina Chipriano, LCSW-S

-Cristina M. Chipriano is Director of Spanish Programs and Outreach at Bo’s Place, Bereavement Center, Houston, TX.
+Cristina M. Chipriano is the former Director of Spanish Programs and Outreach at Bo’s Place, Bereavement Center, Houston, TX.
 She joined Bo’s Place in January 2015 and directs their community education and outreach to the Hispanic/Latino community and oversees their Spanish-language programs.
 Cristina has a B.S. in Human Development and Family Science from the University of Texas at Austin and an M.S.W. from the University of Houston Graduate College of Social Work.

 Grief is like the ocean, right?
 And, so, in the beginning, the waves are crashing over and over and over again, and it’s ... the- the bereaved themselves are just trying to gasp for air.
 And as time kinda goes on, the waves settle, but the waves are still coming.
 The waves are still coming, they’re just not as frequent as it was in the beginning.

 And then, there comes a point in their journey where you can start anticipating when the next grief wave is gonna come.
 So, you know w- ... to hold your breath.
 You know that this, too, will pass, and that it’s gonna be some more time between that wave, um, and the next one.
 So, I use that analogy quite a bit with families in trying to explain to them what, um ... how the intensity of what they’re feeling, it’s still gonna be there.
 The waves still ... the waves still hurt to be crashed over, ... but the frequency between the waves, kind of spares out with time.